Chelsan98/Thesis_EDA_Markus_Oscar/README.md

 # Thesis_EDA_Markus_Oscar
+                   Authors
+        Markus Nygren & Oscar wikström

 All EDA code for the thesis
+coursecode = GMI2C8
+Högskolan Dalarna (Dalarna University)

+The thesis can be found here (insert link when done)